Curriculum Vitae

 • Presenter, “Breaking the News: Portuguese Colonialist Lobbying and Propaganda in the United States in the 1960s,” Lusophone Studies Association International Conference – The Lusophone World: Global and Local Communities, University of Évora, Portugal, June 2019

-• Panel organizer and moderator, “Tipping the Iceberg – Lusophone Digital Holdings and Online Research in American and Canadian Archives, Libraries, and Museums,” Expressions of Lusofonia – International Conference, York University, October 26-28, 2018
+• Panel organizer, “Tipping the Iceberg – Lusophone Digital Holdings and Online Research in American and Canadian Archives, Libraries, and Museums,” Expressions of Lusofonia – International Conference, York University, October 26-28, 2018

 • Presenter, “‘Oh Famous Race!
 The Estado Novo‘s Imperial Propaganda and the Construction of Portuguese Diasporic Memory in North America,” Celebrating 25 Years of the Portuguese Studies Review, Trent University, October 27, 2017